zion-sati/fui-as/README.md

 ### 🛠️ 8.
 Multi-Language Evolution & Developer Tooling

-- **C-ABI Command Buffer** — The core execution target does not care what programming language wrote the front-end.
+- **C-ABI Command Buffer** — The runtime doesn't care what language you used.
 - **FUI-AS (AssemblyScript)** — The flagship web reference implementation using TypeScript-style architecture. *(You are here.)*
 - **FUI-KT (Kotlin) is coming** — JetBrains' Compose Multiplatform